ceramicnetwork/specs/doctypes/3id.md

 ## Example

 The example below is the `content` of a typical 3ID document.
-The `collection` property contains an array of [Collection Policy Tile](./doctypes/tile.md#collection-policy) and [Privacy Policy Tile](./doctypes/tile.md#privacy-policy).
-The former is a description of a data set, usually created by an application, and the latter is the users own settings for a collection, such as specific database references and where they are hosted.
-In the `accountLinks` property any account-link documents that link blockchain accounts to this 3ID can be found.
+The `account` property contains the docId of an [Account tile](../data-models/account.md).

 ```JSONC
 {